 While high-profile cases like the Myburgh/Magashule story might attract attention, and prompt people to pay for a news website like the Daily Maverick or the New York Times, that keeps one prize rose bush going.
 It is what is happening in the not-so-glamorous vegetable garden that is easy to lose sight of.

 Local is lekker

 The foundations of journalism have always been local – local court cases, city council decisions, what’s happening at the local high school.
 Unless you are prepared to sit through municipal meetings yourself, you are going to have to trust someone else to tell you what happened.
 That person always used to be the municipal reporter on your local newspaper.
 If the advent of the Internet forced your local newspaper to make its content free, and it is now on the financial ropes, it will close.
 And with it will go that municipal reporter.

 No one will be there when the council decides to rezone your road for business rights.
 No one will be there when the council decides to close your local library.

 So stop whining about how inconvenient paywalls are, and pay for journalism*.
 If you can find a way to keep your local newspaper alive, so much the better.
 If you are still lucky enough to have a local newspaper, and you can afford it, buy it, or subscribe to its digital edition.

 Because if no one is watching your local municipality, soon there will be no one watching the likes of Ace Magashule.

 Just.
 Pay.
 For.
 Journalism.

 * Do I pay for journalism?
 Yes.
-I have a subscription to the Sunday Times – admittedly a national newspaper.
-I am considering a subscription to a local publication too (in the city I live in, this is a complicated question!).
+I have a subscription to the Sunday Times – admittedly a national newspaper – and I pay for a monthly subscription to the News24 website.